women's health logo outline

 Symptoms of BED

-However, an important distinction is that their binging episodes are not followed by purging.
+However, an important distinction from bulimia nervosa is that binging episodes are not followed by purging or other compensatory behaviours.

 cigna bw logo